Baby Doe Case: A Life Not Worth Living?

 Right to Life of Michigan opposes all attempts to legalize or condone euthanasia and infanticide.
 It is dangerous to allow others to decide if a person’s life isn’t worth living.
 We recognize that every human life is valuable, and human beings should not have to fit certain qualifications of age or intelligence to be worthy of the same inalienable right to life.

-Right to Life of Michigan maintains an extensive file on the Baby Doe case, if you would like more information please contact our State Central office at 616-532-2300.
+Right to Life of Michigan maintains an extensive file on the Baby Doe case, if you would like more information please contact our State Central office at (616) 532-2300 or you may review the case by clicking the link below.